roguehistory/DIGH-HIST3812/content/en/week/six/instructions.md

 1) Readings and Podcast (I know, but it needs to be done).
 2) Explore [Archaeology Data Service](https://archaeologydataservice.ac.uk/) and annotate with Hypothes.is
 3) Improve your digital literacy...*cough, cough*...Use Obsidian.

+This week's class is inspired by Dr. Shawn Graham's Hist 3000.

 <table >